timirahj/Kubernetes_Examples/HelloWorld/blog_post.md

         docker login

->Go ahead and enter your credentials when prompted.
+Go ahead and enter your credentials when prompted.

+>If you’ve installed Docker for Mac, you can log into your Docker account by clicking the Docker whale icon at the top of your screen as shown below.

+***[insert screenshot here]**

+> The green light indicates that Docker is currently running. ([Click here for these instructions using other operating systems](https://docs.docker.com/docker-for-windows/install/).)

 Now we’ll need to check the image ID: